 E&T is published by the Institution of Engineering and Technology for its members through the wholly owned subsidiary IET Services.
 The magazine is editorially independent of the institution and the views expressed in it do not necessarily reflect those of its editors or publishers.

-The magazine and its journalists have had some success in media industry awards in recent years.
+The magazine and its journalists have enjoyed success in media industry awards in recent years.
 Here are some hits and near misses:

 Dickon Ross, Editor-in-chief